How to Write a Business Case (20 Free Templates & Examples)

 Purchasing strategy

-This section of a business case describes how the project will be financed.
+This section describes how the project will be financed.
 It looks into aspects such as whether to buy, outsource, or lease what the project requires.

 Explain who is responsible for governance and working on the project.
 Clearly outline the project’s reporting structure and explain both who the reporting will be made to during the project’s life and what kind of information will be provided.
 Specify the metrics to be used in measuring project progress or determining success.